-5. Any direct or indirect owner of 50% or more of (a) the combined voting power of all classes of stock entitled to vote, or the total value of shares of all classes of stock of a corporation, (b) the capital interest or the profits interest of a partnership, or (c) the beneficial interest of a trust or unincorporated enterprise, which is an employer or an employee organization described in 3 or 4;
+5. Any direct or indirect owner of 50% or more of (a) the combined voting power of all classes of stock entitled to vote, or the total value of shares of all classes of stock of a corporation, (b) the capital interest or the profits interest of a partnership, or (c) the beneficial interest of a trust or unincorporated enterprise, which is an employer or an employee organization described in 3 or 4.
+A limited liability company should be treated as a corporation, or a partnership, depending on how the organization is treated for federal tax purposes.